 Yes.
 Eligible households can determine the location of their battery, providing it is on the same location (NMI) of the impacted primary residence.

-If I sell my bushfire-affected property, will the new owner be eligible for a battery?
+If I sell my property before the battery is issued and installed, will the new owner be eligible for the battery?

 Are batteries safe in the event of another bushfire?